Philosophy, Goals & Objectives

 PhD in Counseling Psychology

-The philosophical model of the Counseling Psychology Ph.D. program at Loyola University Chicago reflects a commitment to the Scientist-Practitioner tradition, the latest articulation of which emerged from the National Conference on Scientist-Practitioner Education and Training for the Professional Practice of Psychology (Gainesville, 1990).
+The philosophical model of the Counseling Psychology Doctoral Program at Loyola University Chicago reflects a commitment to the Scientist-Practitioner tradition.
 Hence, the program is committed to teaching our students how to (a) think scientifically about human development, (b) make contributions to the field through research and scholarship, and (c) provide psychological services that adhere to the highest ethical and professional standards and that are empirically-grounded.

-Within this scientist-practitioner tradition, we emphasize the development of a professional identity in our students that is grounded in counseling psychology’s core tenets.
-Our program attempts to produce students who focus on client assets and strengths, and who are committed to fostering optimal development in clients across the lifespan.
-While we recognize that the identification and treatment of abnormality is a necessary skill set, students are exposed to theory and intervention approaches that are both preventative and remedial.
+Within this scientist-practitioner tradition, we emphasize the development of a professional identity in our students that is grounded in health service psychology and in counseling psychology’s core tenets.
+As such, our program attempts to produce students who focus on client assets and strengths, and who are committed to fostering optimal development in clients across the lifespan.
+While we recognize that the identification and treatment of abnormality is a necessary skill set, students are exposed to theory and intervention approaches that are preventive, developmental, and remedial.

-Finally, as is consistent with the mission of our University and the School of Education, in which our program is housed, our program embodies a commitment to social justice and that emphasis runs throughout our training program.
+Our program also embodies a commitment to social justice and that emphasis runs throughout our training program.
 Our commitment to social justice emphasizes both the importance of understanding a person’s development within a larger cultural context and an acknowledgement that the interaction between people and their larger contexts is essential to the conceptualization of normal and abnormal development.
-Because each individual’s relationship to the socio-cultural context is unique, our program is grounded in a commitment to diversity that is found throughout our coursework, practicum, and research opportunities.
+Because each individual’s relationship to the socio-cultural context is unique, our program is grounded in a commitment to diversity that is found throughout our coursework, practice, and research opportunities.